You installed the New Relic Node.js agent, and your Node.js application's memory usage increased.

 In addition, a larger amount of data is kept during each transaction, but is eventually discarded when the transaction completes.
 Memory used by the agent increases with the number of concurrent transactions handled by the application.

-If agent data storage is identified as the cause of a memory usage increase, this can best be addressed by adding additional memory to your servers, or by switching to a larger cloud server instance.
+If agent data storage is identified as the cause of a memory usage increase, this can best be addressed by adding additional memory to your host, or by switching to a larger cloud instance.

 For more help